Kremilly/kremilly/README.md

 Hello, I'm *Kremilly*.
 I'm a 26-years-old from Brazil with a strong passion for learning.
 I started my programming journey a decade ago with [**VB.Net**](https://en.wikipedia.org/wiki/Visual_Basic_(.NET)).
-I'm deeply focused on learning about programming languages and subjects like science, psychology, philosophy & religion.
+I'm deeply focused on learning about like science, psychology, philosophy & religion.

 <p></p>